jacobemcken/jacobemcken.github.io/_drafts/realtime-db-synchronisation-to-frontend-state.md

 ## Syncing the frontend

-Now that an overview of how data changes have been established, it is time to look at the data flow between backend and frontend.
-All above cases can be handled using a single event representing a change to a single entry.
+Now that we have an overview of the data operations, let's look at the data flow between the back- and the frontends.
+A single event representing a change to a single entry can handle all the cases above.
 The event should carry the new data along with the id of the entry that is now obsolete.

 ### Create